Defence industry of India: Involvement of arms dealers and middlemen

-According to the Central Bureau of Investigation (CBI), Vipin Khanna, Sudhir Choudhrie and Suresh Nanda were the three largest and most powerful arms dealers.
+According to the Central Bureau of Investigation (CBI), Sudhir Choudhrie, Suresh Nanda and Vipin Khanna were the largest and most powerful arms dealers for decades.
 Allegedly, Khanna, Choudhrie and Nanda, started dominating the defence sector since before the Bofors Scandal in the 1980s, and their families have maintained their positions.
 Supposedly, their commissions from arms deals could be up to as high as 15%.
 Reportedly, Khanna, Choudhrie and Nanda played critical roles in getting defence deals approved because they have the capabilities to get a deal through the political and bureaucratic procurement process, due to their influence and connections within India.
-All three men and members of their families have been accused in several defence scandals, however none of the allegations against them have ever been proven.
+All three men and members of their families have been accused in several defence scandals, however, none of the allegations against them have ever been proven.

-Several other individuals have also been alleged or rumoured to be smaller arms dealers or arms agents.
-This includes Abhishek Verma, who reportedly portrayed himself to be a powerful arms dealer, but according to the CBI, Verma was merely pretending to be in that position and according to Verma's associates, who spoke anonymously to the Economic Times for their article, Verma had created a false image of both his business and his wealth.
-In 2012, Verma was arrested by the CBI for violating the Official Secrets Act, but in 2017, Verma was discharged by the courts due to lack of evidence against him.
+Several other individuals have also been alleged arms dealers or arms agents.
+This includes Abhishek Verma, whose parents Shrikant Verma and Veena Verma both were Rajya Sabha MPs for 3 decades.
+He was directly involved in 2 deals of the Indian military, being the Scorpene Submarines purchase by the Indian Navy in 2005.
+Verma was also accused by the CBI in Rheinmetall Air Defence scandal in 2012.
+Verma was arrested by the CBI for violating the Official Secrets Act, but in 2017, Verma was discharged by the courts due to lack of evidence against him.
+In January 2025 after his exoneration, Verma joined full time politics as Chief Coordinator of Shiv Sena a Hindu Right Wing party which is a member of ruling NDA coalition at the centre.
 Another individual accused of being an arms dealer is Sanjay Bhandari, who fled to the United Kingdom in 2016, and is currently fighting an extradition case, as the Indian Government wants Bhandari extradited to India, to face charges of money laundering and tax evasion.
-The CBI also accused Mohinder Singh Sahni of being a small time arms dealer, during an investigation probe into him.
+The CBI also accused Mohinder Singh Sahni of being an arms dealer, during an investigation probe into him.

-In addition to this, non-Indian citizens have also been accused for allegedly giving bribes and kickbacks to influence defence deals in India.
-This include Christian Michel, a British Citizen, who was extradited to India from the United Arab Emirates in 2018.
-Michel has been accused by the CBI and the Enforcement Directorate, for allegedly being one of the middlemen in the 2013 Indian helicopter bribery scandal, and has been in judicial custody in India for over two years, with his bail being denied by the Indian courts.
+In addition to this, non-Indian citizens have also been accused of allegedly giving bribes and kickbacks to influence defence deals in India.
+For example, Christian Michel, a British citizen, who was extradited to India from the United Arab Emirates in 2018.
+Michel has been accused by the CBI and the Enforcement Directorate, of being one of the middlemen in the 2013 Indian helicopter bribery scandal, and has been in judicial custody in India for over five years, with his bail being denied by the Indian courts.